botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

 ### `#__formatUpdate(rawUpdate)`

 Although you can technically handle the body of the request as you wish.
-In our example here (the TelegramBot code), we make a call to the `__formatUpdate` function with the body of the request.
+In our `__createMountPoints` example here (from TelegramBot code), we make a call to the `__formatUpdate` function with the body of the request.
 It would make sense for you to do so for consitency and because it has to be defined if you want your bot class to eventually be added to the Botmaster project.

 This function is expected to transform the `rawUpdate` into an object which is of the format of Messenger updates, while having an `update.raw` bit that references that `rawUpdate` received.
-I.e. formatting it to something like this for an incoming image is what would be expected:

 Typically, it would look something like this for a message with an image attachment.
 Independant of what platform the message comes from: